dask-contrib/dask-awkward/docs/terminology.rst

 -----------

 The most common class in both dask-awkward and awkward-array is the ``Array`` class.
-In dask-awkward ``Array`` is a Dask collection representing a partitioned and lazily computed version of the awkward-array ``Array`` object (more specifically, the dask-awkward ``Array`` maintains a Dask task graph representing an eventual awkward array).
+In dask-awkward the ``Array`` class provides a Dask collection representing a partitioned and lazily computed version of the awkward-array ``Array`` class.
 To help mitigate confusion between dask-awkward and awkward-array, we try to maintain a clear distinction between objects in both projects.

 First, dask-awkward adopts ``dak`` as the standard import alias: